Burhanuddin Harahap

-In 1953, Burhanuddin contributed to the collapse of Prime Minister Wilopo's cabinet and unsuccessfully attempted forming a new cabinet.
+In 1953, Burhanuddin contributed to the collapse of Prime Minister Wilopo's cabinet and unsuccessfully attempted to form a new cabinet.
 After the downfall of Prime Minister Ali Sastroamidjojo's first cabinet, he was given another chance and formed a caretaker government with the Nahdlatul Ulama (NU) and several minor political parties.
 As prime minister, Burhanuddin reversed many of his predecessor's policies.
 He adopted a pragmatic economic policy, abolishing the pro-indigenous Benteng program, while seeking to remove the influence of the Indonesian National Party and Indonesian Communist Party from the military and government.
 Additionally, his government initiated some measures towards Acehnese autonomy and dissolved the Netherlands-Indonesian Union in 1956.
 The poor performance of Masyumi in the 1955 election, however, weakened the cabinet's political position and alliance with NU.
 In the last weeks of his government, international negotiations over the Western New Guinea dispute broke down the coalition, with his tenure ending in March 1956.

 Political tensions forced him to flee to Sumatra in 1957, and he joined PRRI upon its declaration in February 1958.
-Within PRRI, Burhanuddin was appointed ministers of defense and justice in the revolutionary government's declared cabinet.
+Within PRRI, Burhanuddin was appointed minister of defense and justice in the revolutionary government's declared cabinet.
 Following continued military setbacks of the movement, the movement's leaders retreated into the jungles and mountains, and by August 1961 Burhanuddin had surrendered to authorities.
-Initially permitted to remain free, he was arrested in March 1962 and imprisioned until Sukarno's fall in 1966.
-Following his release, he largely left politics, although he took part in the 1980 Petition of Fifty document, which criticized President Suharto's use of Pancasila against political opponents, prior to his death in 1987.
+Initially permitted to remain free, he was arrested in March 1962 and imprisoned until Sukarno's fall in 1966.
+Following his release, he largely left politics, although he took part in the 1980 Petition of Fifty documents, which criticized President Suharto's use of Pancasila against political opponents before he died in 1987.

 Early life and career

-Burhanuddin was born in Medan on 12 February 1917, the second children of Mohammad Yunus, a low-ranking official in a public prosecutor office, and his wife Siti Nurfiah.
+Burhanuddin was born in Medan on 12 February 1917, the second child of Mohammad Yunus, a low-ranking official in a public prosecutor's office, and his wife Siti Nurfiah.
 Yunus was of South Tapanuli Batak descent and was often reassigned to other locations across North Sumatra.
 Burhanuddin followed his father's reassignments, and he went to a Hollandsch-Inlandsche School in Bagansiapiapi.
 After graduating, he continued his education at a Meer Uitgebreid Lager Onderwijs in Padang, then an Algemene Middelbare School in Yogyakarta, from which he graduated in 1938.
 He continued his education at the Rechts Hogeschool (Batavia Law Institute), but his studies were interrupted by the Japanese invasion of the Dutch East Indies in 1942.
 He later resumed his law degree at Gadjah Mada University, completing it in 1951.

 During his time in Yogyakarta, Burhanuddin joined the Jong Islamieten Bond in 1936, becoming its activist and local chair.
-When he moved to Batavia, he became the secretary of the Studenten Islam Studie-Club, an organization which had split off from the Bond in 1934.
+When he moved to Batavia, he became the secretary of the Studenten Islam Studie-Club, an organization that had split off from the Bond in 1934.
 He also became a member of the Indonesian Students' Association.
 Along with Jusuf Wibisono and Mohammad Roem, Burhanuddin organized the publication of the Dutch-language journal Moslim Reveil espousing Indonesian Islamic nationalism.